 - Ensure your cat does not cause a nuisance for neighbours and impact wildlife.

 - Identify your cat with a collar and microchip.
-All cats must be microchipped before being sold or given away.
+All cats must be microchipped in accordance with Queensland Government legislation.

 - Desex your cat.